karmicdude/neovim/README.md

 - [stay-in-place.nvim] - Neovim plugin that prevent cursor from moving (shift and filter actions)
 - [scrollEOF.nvim] - Scroll past the end of file just like scrolloff option
 - [comment.nvim] - Smart and powerful comment plugin for Neovim
-- [twilight.nvim] - Dims inactive portions of the code you're editing using TreeSitter
+- [twilight.nvim] - Dims inactive portions of the code you're editing using Treesitter
 - [true-zen.nvim] - Clean and elegant distraction-free writing for Neovim
 - [neodev.nvim] - Neovim setup for init.lua and plugin development
 - [mason.nvim] - Easily install and manage LSP servers, DAP servers, linters, and formatter